capjamesg/visionscript/README.md

 python3 lang.py --file ./your_file.vic --debug
 ```

-Debug mode is useful for debugging code while adding new features to the VisualScript language.
+Debug mode is useful for debugging code while adding new features to the VisionScript language.

 ## Documentation